 This option does not affect reflectors that are free surfaces (see <free-surface>).
-Argument: yes / no Default: yes
+Argument: yes / no Default: ves

-17.2.16.13 <max-obs-direct-estim-trend-coef>
+17.2.17.14 <max-obs-direct-estim-trend-coef>

-Description: When the number of well points is smaller than this threshold, the posterior trend coefficients and covariance matrix are calculated using Eq.
+Description: When the number of well and distance points are smaller than this threshold, the posterior trend coefficients and covariance matrix are calculated using Eq.
 20.21a and Eq.
 20.21b.
 If the number of well points is larger than this, expressions Eq.
 20.22a and Eq.
 20.22b are used.
 This only applies when <kriging-method> is bayesian.
 See Section 20.3.2 for details.

-Argument: Positive integer.
+Argument: Positive integer applies when <kriging-method> is universal or bayesian.
+See Section 20.3.1 for details.
+Argument: Positive integer Default: 2000

-17.2.16.14 <max-obs-GLS-approx-trend-coef>
+17.2.17.15 <max-obs-GLS-approx-trend-coef>

-Description: When the number of well points is more than this threshold the non-zero covariances are ignored when estimating trend coefficients.
+Description: When the number of well and distance points are more than this threshold the nonzero covariances are ignored when estimating trend coefficients.
 This amounts to replacing the GLS estimates (Eq.
 20.18a and Eq.
 20.18b) by the weighted least squares (WLS) estimates (Eq.
 20.19a and Eq.
 20.19b).
 The WLS approximation can handle a lot of well points.
-This applies when <kriging-method> is universal or bayesian.
-See Section 20.3.1 for details.
+This